12 May 2019

 Today is traditionally known as Good Shepherd Sunday when the Church asks us to pray especially for vocations to the priesthood.
 Perhaps the need to do this has never been greater.
 We need priests whose hearts are in it, who are truly good shepherds to the people God has entrusted to them.
 I feel that I am particularly blessed by God because I really enjoy being a priest and all that this involves.

 In our world today there are many voices calling out to be heard.
 Either on television or radio, by advertising, on the Internet, pressure from well meaning friends, peer pressure etc. There is also the voice of God calling us.
 Which voices will we listen to?
 ‘My sheep hear my voice’, says Jesus.
-Many religious leaders of his time refused to listen to Jesus.
+Many religious leaders of his time refused to listen to him.
 They thought they were honouring God by killing Jesus and that they were saving religion by multiplying sacrifices, commandments, prohibitions etc. Isn’t it much safer and more secure to follow the law and tradition slavishly instead of risking to follow Jesus, who spoke about love, service, forgiveness, compassion etc being the core of true religion?

 A friend of mine has a fish tank in which he has some small fish.
 He also keeps some canaries in a big cage.
 The fish and the birds belong to him.
 But in a sense he belongs to the fish and birds.
 If he doesn’t care for them they die.
 But I know he takes great care to feed them daily and clean their tank and cage from time to time.
 So they live longer and he gets great pleasure from them as Jesus does from us.
 Jesus says in the gospel that the sheep that belong to him listen to his voice.
 So in belonging to Jesus, he belongs to us and we know from experience that our belonging to him means that he does all he can to care and love us if we allow him.
 Very often we don’t.
 We stray away to follow other voices.
 Yet he keeps inviting us back to the true path that alone gives real peace and joy.
 This is the Good News.